PinguinAG/issue_tracker/instructions.md

 # What you should send to us:

-* The source code of your project.
+* The source code of your project, ideally a github URL
 * A short explanation on how we can build and run your project.
-* How to access the application (the URL)
+* How to access the application (the URL) after starting it
 * A short description on the technical choices you made and why you made them.
 If you had problems completing the project, a short description of the problems you faced and how you would continue to resolve them if you had more time.